Pavankv92/self_driving_car_sensors/Radar/Readme.md

 ![zero angle](data/zero_angle.png)

 with some angle.
 Measurement of I & Q values at each antenna traces a sign wave.
+The FFT (Fast Fourier Transforms) of the sign wave created by the I&Q signals is shown bottom right corner (Amplitude vs $sin(\theta)$).
+Peak in the FFT represents the angle.
+In this example peak is at $sin(\theta) = 0.5 = 30°$

 ![antenna array](data/with_angle.png)

-Usually FFT (Fast Fourier Transforms) is employed to measurephase diff.

 ##### Sources
 * [Brian Douglas](https://www.youtube.com/watch?v=-N7A5CIi0sg&t=301s)